Critical Role campaign four: Casting

 The casting of Brennan Lee Mulligan as the Game Master for campaign four was announced during the August 2, 2025 live show in Indiana and a press release from the studio, Critical Role Productions.
-Matthew Mercer was the Dungeon Master for the first three campaigns; however, for the fourth campaign, Mercer will appear in a player-role.
+Matthew Mercer was the Dungeon Master for the first three campaigns; however, for the fourth campaign, Mercer appears in a player-role.
 Rolling Stone stated that "the inclusion of Mulligan is huge, but not entirely surprising" given Mulligan's background as "a well-established Game Master" who created the "titanic success" Dimension 20 along with previous comments made by Mercer on eventually shifting "into a 'Professor X' role as a mentor to the next generation of storytellers rather than remaining the face of the brand in perpetuity".
+Later that month, Critical Role announced an expanded player cast – in addition to the original Critical Role cast returning as players, Luis Carazo, Robbie Daymond, Aabria Iyengar, Whitney Moore and Alexander Ward joined the main cast for the fourth campaign.